 Lucas Thornsberry graduated UC Santa Cruz in 2011 with a Bachelor of Science degree in Computer Science: Computer Game Design.
 After graduating, he worked for Intel Corporation as a computer software validation engineer, where he identified and debugged potential issues with the design of video processing hardware on Intel microprocessors.
 In 2014, he left Intel to become an independent software developer to design and create phone applications and games.
 Since 2015, Lucas has managed the editing and publishing of CAG’s quarterly online journal- the Gifted Education Communicator

 (CAG Website Developer and Graphic Designer)

 Kristyna Mason is majoring in Computer Science with an emphasis in International Relations at Fort Hays State University.
-In her adolescent years Kristyna resided in Singapore and now lives in Highland, California.
+In her adolescent years, Kristyna resided in Singapore and now she lives in Greater Los Angeles, California.
 Kristyna has a background in developing various professional and social websites, as well as designing unique graphics including logos and other artistic digital designs.
 Currently, she manages the websites and designs for various international organizations and businesses and is the website developer and graphic designer for California Association for the Gifted.